The Self-Directed Roth IRA Advantage

 The primary advantage of using a Self-Directed Roth IRA LLC to make investments is that all income and gains associated with the Roth IRA investment grow tax-free and will not be subject to tax upon withdrawal or distribution.
-This is because unlike traditional IRAs, you are generally not subject to any tax upon taking Roth IRA distributions once you reach the age of 59 1/2.
+Unlike traditional IRAs, you aren’t typically not subject to tax upon taking Roth IRA distributions once you reach 59 1/2.

-With the Self-Directed Roth IRA LLC, you can invest in almost any type of investment, including real estate, allowing you to diversify and better protect your retirement portfolio.
+With the Self-Directed Roth IRA LLC, you can invest in almost any type of investment, including real estate.
+This allows you to diversify and better protect your retirement portfolio.

 With a Self-Directed Roth IRA LLC, you have even more advantages, including what’s called “checkbook control.”
 As manager of the Self-Directed IRA LLC you will have the ability to make IRA investments without seeking the consent of a custodian.
 Instead, all decisions are truly yours.

-With a Self-Directed Roth IRA LLC, you will have direct access to your IRA funds allowing you to make an investment quickly and efficiently.
-There is no need to obtain approvals from your custodian, or deal with time delays in awaiting approval from your custodian, or pay any review fees.
+With a Self-Directed Roth IRA LLC, you have direct access to your IRA funds.
+As a result, you can make an investment quickly and efficiently.
+There is no need to obtain approvals from your custodian.
+Furthermore, there are no time delays for approvals and you don’t have to pay review fees.

-With a Self-Directed Roth IRA LLC, when you find an investment that you want to make with your IRA funds, simply write a check or wire the funds straight from your Self-Directed Roth IRA LLC bank account to make the investment.
-The Self-Directed Roth IRA LLC allows you to eliminate the delays associated with an IRA custodian, enabling you to act quickly when the right investment opportunity presents itself.
+With a Self-Directed Roth IRA LLC, when you find an investment you want to make with your IRA funds, simply write a check.
+Or wire the funds straight from your Self-Directed Roth IRA LLC bank account to make the investment.
+The Self-Directed Roth IRA LLC allows you to eliminate IRA custodian delays.
+As a result, this enables you to act quickly when the right investment opportunity presents itself.

 Another advantage to a Self-Directed Roth IRA LLC account is that you can save a lot of money on custodian fees.
 With the “checkbook control” Self-Directed Roth IRA LLC structure, you will not be required to seek custodian approval when making IRA investments allowing you to eliminate custodian transaction fees and account valuation fees.